tslenter/RS/doc/Installation.rst

 2.8.5 Known error afer apply
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If this error is not shown to you please skip this section.
+If this error is not shown to you, please skip this section.

 .. image:: https://github.com/tslenter/RS/blob/main/doc/images/docker_port_use_error.png?raw=true
    :width: 400